PeterEckmann1/PeterEckmann1.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I'm an incoming Computer Science PhD student at Stanford University.
-Previously, I was an undergraduate at UC San Diego, where I worked with [Dr. Rose Yu's](https://roseyu.com/) Spatiotemporal Machine Learning Lab.
-My primary research interests are machine learning and its applications to drug discovery.
+Previously, I was an undergraduate at UC San Diego, where I worked in [Dr. Rose Yu](https://roseyu.com/)'s Spatiotemporal Machine Learning Lab.
+My primary research interests are in machine learning and its applications to drug discovery.
 My work has involved generative modeling, molecular dynamics, and few-shot learning for small molecule drug discovery.

 Education
 ======